maialsh/ORCA/README_CLI.md

-# BinSleuth CLI Tool
+# ORCA CLI Tool

-A simplified command-line interface for binary analysis using the BinSleuth framework.
+A simplified command-line interface for binary analysis using the ORCA framework.

 ## Overview

-The BinSleuth CLI tool provides a streamlined way to analyze binary files and determine their capabilities.
-It utilizes the comprehensive multi-agentic workflow from the BinSleuth framework to perform static analysis, API analysis, and capability identification.
+The ORCA CLI tool provides a streamlined way to analyze binary files and determine their capabilities.
+It utilizes the comprehensive multi-agentic workflow from the ORCA framework to perform static analysis, API analysis, and capability identification.

 ## Installation

 1. Ensure you have Python 3.8+ installed
-2. Install the required dependencies for BinSleuth (see binsleuth/requirements.txt)
+2. Install the required dependencies for ORCA (see orca/requirements.txt)
 3. Set up your OpenAI API key:
    ```bash
    export OPENAI_API_KEY="your-api-key-here"